• Skip to main content

 Skeels Design / Architecture

 The only access to the house would be via a staircase inside the garage.
 You could add a double and even a triple layer of security by installing heavy exterior doors at the bottom of the staircase and at the entrance to the house at the top.
 The garage would have either no windows or a few windows with attractive security bars.
-The garage space could also include a workshop, storage room, and studio apartment for family, guests, or employee.
+The garage space could also include a workshop, storage room, and studio apartment for family, guests, or an employee.

 Polhemus Savery DaSilva